japickering/frontend-technical-test/README.md

 ## Bonus points 🥇

 - We would really like to search Fruit Book in real time.
 By entering characters into a search box, the list of fruit should begin filtering as the user types.
-- Show us your skills with React's Hooks
+- Show us your skills with React's Hooks.
-- Use TypeScript
+- Use TypeScript.
-- Break your work into commits, showing progress and an understanding of GitHub
+- Break your work into commits, showing progress and an understanding of GitHub.
+- Write unit tests or at the very least, implement snapshot testing.
 - Deploy it to a static hosting service (GitHub Pages, Netlify etc).

 ## How to submit